 - To campaign for a sustainable legal aid system which provides good quality legal help to those who could not otherwise afford to pay for it.

 - To promote the interests of new entrants and junior lawyers and to increase social mobility and diversity within the legal aid sector.

 - To provide a network for likeminded people beginning their careers in the legal aid sector.

 YLAL has a committee that steers our work.
-Members can play a full role in helping to achieve YLAL’s objectives by joining sub-groups that focus on a particular aim or task.
+Members can play a full role in helping to achieve YLAL’s objectives by volunteering for a particular aim or task.
 We hold regular meetings each month in London and also in Birmingham, Bristol, Liverpool, Manchester, Nottingham and Sheffield so that members can discuss YLAL’s latest work.
-For those who can’t make the meetings, minutes are sent out shortly afterwards to keep members updated.

 We work closely with other groups who share some or all of YLAL’s objectives.
 We do not wish to duplicate work or efforts made by such groups, but we believe it is crucial for junior lawyers working in (and wanting to work in) the legal aid sector to have their own voice.
 And that is what we aim to provide.

 For more information about YLAL, what we do and how to join – click on the links in the menu.